iamawumpas/TrueNAS_Scale_Drive-Bay_Dashboard/README.md

 - I don't have a disk storage chassis.
 - TrueNAS Scale (Community Edition) does not have a dashboard widget that shows drive status
 - Tracing which drive is having a problem in TrueNAS is a long and involved process (OK I am lazy)
-- I like blinky lights
+- I like blinky lights.
+- My home lab is just that.....a lab.
+There are wires everywhere and the whole system is cobbled together from old PCs. servers, and so-forth.
+I like to play, rather than have everything perfect.....and then there's the whole $$$ thing.
+If I could afford a 45 Drives Storinator or even a secondhand disk store chasis I would be using it, but then again I would still want the blinky light....
+I am Gen X afterall.
 &emsp;
 &emsp;
 ## What Does It Do?
-As the above mage shows, this wee script generates a virtual Drive Storage Chassis.
+As the above image shows, this wee script generates a virtual Drive Storage Chassis.
 It shows:
 - the arrangement of the physical drives (as detected by the HBA and which cables are attached to the drives - I do not have a backplane)
 - the formatted Drive Capacity | the last 3 digits of the drive serial number (I label my disks with the last 3 digits of their serial number to make it easy to trace faulty drives)
-- Drive read/write activity - blue blinky LED
+- Drive read/write activity - Blue blinky LED
 - Drive status
   - Green LED = Drive is connected and functioning normally
   - Orange LED = Drive is connected, but some errors are reported by TrueNAS Scale